ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECR/S1-ecr-01-elastic-container-registry-and-docker-images/README.md

 - Check if the To-Do App is running by entering `http://<ec2-host-name>` in a browser.

 - Delete Docker image on your `student2-repo/todo-app` repository from AWS CLI.
-Since we didn't configure aws CLI you may get error.
+Since we didn't configure aws CLI, you may get an error.
 If you can't do the process with root, then exit from root.

 ```bash
 aws ecr batch-delete-image \